-- After probing, the patient indicated that he was also seeing another physician for pain who prescribed oxymorphone.
+- After probing, the patient indicates that he is also seeing another clinician for pain who prescribed oxymorphone.

-- The patient acknowledged he regularly drinks wine with dinner.
-The physician informed the patient about the dangers (respiratory depression) of taking two opioid analgesics together and drinking alcohol while taking opioids.
+- The patient acknowledges he regularly drinks wine with dinner.
+The clinician informs the patient of the dangers (respiratory depression) of taking two opioid analgesics together and drinking alcohol.

-- The primary care physician requested that the patient immediately discontinue oxymorphone use and reduce alcohol intake.
-The physician made a notation to retest the patient in one month to monitor compliance.
+- The primary care clinician requests the patient to immediately discontinue oxymorphone use and reduce alcohol intake.
+The clinician makes a note in the patient's record to retest in one month to monitor compliance.

 Case #2: Diversion to the Street

-A primary care physician had previously prescribed 10 mg Oxycontin® (oxycodone), q12h, for a 29 y.o. woman with complaint of chronic back-pain following a minor auto accident and 2 months of physical therapy.
-Since the patient was not well known to the physician, she ordered a PtProtect Pain Management Panel to check compliance before renewing the oxycodone prescription.
+A primary care clinician had previously prescribed 10 mg Oxycontin® (oxycodone), q12h, for a 29 year old woman who complained of chronic back-pain following a minor auto accident and two months of physical therapy.
+Since the patient was not well known to the clinician, she ordered a PtProtect pain medication management panel to check adherence before renewing the oxycodone prescription.